The mahogany glider is named for its rich brown mahogany

 - Weight, males 330-500 averaging 407 grams, females 310-454 averaging 365 grams

-The gliding membrane extends from wrist to ankle.
+The gliding membrane extends from the wrist to the ankle.

 Ecology and Behaviour